 What is collected?

 All files are synced, including, but not limited to

 What are your sync modes?

 We currently support two syncing modes - one-time and auto.

-- Auto-sync and Archive means that Onna will perform a full sync first and will continuously add any new files generated at the data source.
+Auto-sync and Archive mean that Onna will perform a full sync first and will continuously add any new files generated at the data source.
 The sync type does not delete files deleted from the data source

 All files and metadata can be exported in eDiscovery ready format.
 Load files are available in a dat, CSV, or custom text file.

 We've compiled sample load files for our different integrations.
 Click on the link below to download a sample Drive export.